DPM-Group-07/final-project/README.md

 5. Right-click on the newly created project and convert it to a LeJOS EV3 project.

-6. Because we are using an external library for JSON objects (json-simple-1.1.1.jar), you need to add it to the build path.
+6. (You might not need to do this) Because we are using an external library for JSON objects (json-simple-1.1.1.jar), you need to add it to the build path.
 Expand the "lib" folder under the project in the package explorer.
 Right-click on "json-simple-1.1.1.jar" and select Build Path -> Add to Build Path.

-7. Done
+7. Right click on the project name in the Package Explorer and select Properties.
+Go to Java Compiler, check Enable project specific settings, and set the compiler compliance level to 1.7.

 ## How to compile javadocs